 Individualized Studies allows students to create an interdisciplinary major or minor to meet their particular educational goals.
 Advising is available on both the Winona and Rochester campuses.

 Professional Development Workshop Series

-The Professional Development Workshop Series has been designed to meet the needs and interests of a diverse audience.
+The Professional Development Workshop Series is designed to meet the needs and interests of a diverse audience.
 Issues from contemporary society serve as the foundation of these timely topic offerings for undergraduate/graduate students and working professionals.
 Workshops can be taken for credit or non-credit (CEU).

 Summer Session Coordination